agentrickard/workbench_access/README.md

 an editorial section.
 Other users within that section or its parents will be able to edit the content.

-A user may be granted editorial rights to a section specific to his account or by her assigned role on the site.
+A user may be granted editorial rights to a section specific to their account or by their assigned role on the site.
 To create, edit and delete content in a section, the user must have the core node module permission (e.g. `Edit all Article content`) *and* the content must be assigned to the same section.